 How to use digital drawing tools, pens & tablets.

-Discover ways to take advantage of digital tools for art creation, note-taking, and more.
-Plus, see how these tools can help you speed up your workflow and make stunning creations.
+Discover ways to take advantage of digital tools for art creation, note-taking and more.
+Plus, see how these tools can help you to speed up your workflow and make stunning creations.

 Digital drawing tools take art to new levels.

-While traditional art often leads to scrapped drafts spilling over the edge of a trash can, digital drawing tools make trial, error, creation, and exploration easier than ever before.
-They allow you to draw, sketch, paint, take digital notes, and more with the convenience of unlimited do-overs and digital storage.
-And, with tablets and mobile apps, you can create from anywhere, anytime.
-Discover all the ways you can create with digital mediums that are becoming more advanced every day.
+While traditional art often leads to scrapped drafts spilling over the edge of a dustbin, digital drawing tools make trial, error, creation and exploration easier than ever before.
+They allow you to draw, sketch, paint, take digital notes and more with the convenience of unlimited re-lwork and digital storage.
+And, with tablets and mobile apps, you can create from anywhere, any time.
+Discover all the ways you can create with digital media that are becoming more advanced every day.

 Swapping pen and paper for stylus and screen.

 Creating with a tablet and stylus has become an essential part of many artists’ and designers’ workflow.
 “You get more control and more flexibility than a mouse and more options than a pencil,” explains designer Robin Casey.